-For example, a list of virtual machines on a selected host that should be backed up.
+For example, it could show a list of virtual machines on a selected host that should be backed up.

 Menu

 This is a single plug-in solution menu with one or more actions.
 It contains actions that apply to the current object, allowing user input before execution.